AFishingAddiction/AFishingAddiction.github.io/_posts/2023-04-11-best-topwater-lures-for-bass-fishing.md

       cons:
         - Quality issues (e.g. hole in bottom, not as pictured)
         - Plain white on bottom (not as advertised)
-        - Some customers doubt its durability
+        - Some anglers doubt its durability

   buzzbaits:
     - lure: Strike King Tri-Wing Buzz King Bait